gardener/gardener/docs/proposals/30-apiserver-proxy.md

 4. Update the `apiserver-proxy` code or configuration to use HTTP CONNECT and include the custom header.
 5. Deploy the updated `apiserver-proxy` configuration.

-## Feature Gate Implementation

-Two distinct feature gates should be implemented that control different aspects of the implementation.
-Their progression will be based on specific success criteria and dependencies rather than fixed timelines.
+## Phased Rollout

+The implementation will be controlled by two distinct feature gates that handle different aspects of the solution.
+Each feature gate can be disabled per shoot to allow testing of the old implementation via E2E tests.

 ### Feature Gate 1: `APIServerSecureRouting`
-This feature gate controls the enablement of the new routing implementation using HTTP CONNECT and custom headers.
+Controls the enablement of the new routing implementation using HTTP CONNECT and custom headers.

-This feature gate should progress through the following stages:

-1. Alpha
+#### Alpha
 - **Default:** Disabled
-    - **Graduation requirements:**
-        - All unit tests passing
-        - Integration tests for new routing path successful
-        - E2E tests showing no regression in existing functionality
-        - Successful deployment in development environment
-        - Performance metrics meeting baseline requirements
-        - Documentation completed
 - **Actions:**
     - Introduces new port for HTTP CONNECT
     - Deploys new custom header processing
     - Configures mTLS for new routing path
+    - Enables E2E testing of the feature
+    - Implementation of all unit and integration tests
+    - Documentation completion

-2. Beta
+#### Beta
 - **Default:** Enabled
-    - **Graduation requirements:**
-        - No critical issues reported in alpha
-        - E2E tests consistently passing
-        - Performance metrics meeting or exceeding baseline
-        - Majority of test clusters successfully using new implementation
-        - No new security vulnerability identified
-    - **Actions:**
-        - Automatically configures new shoots to use new implementation
+- New shoots automatically use new implementation
 - Existing shoots continue using old implementation

-3. Stable
+#### GA
 - **Default:** Always enabled
-    - **Graduation requirements:**
-        - No critical issues reported in beta
-        - All E2E tests passing consistently
-        - Performance metrics stable and satifsactory
-        - Possible security audits completed successfully
-        - All test clusters successfully using new implementation
-        - Documentation fully updated and verified
-    - **Actions:**
-        - All new shoots use new implementation
+- All shoots use new implementation
 - Existing shoots automatically migrated during reconciliation
-4. Removed
-    - **Requirements:**
-        - Feature has been stable for sufficient time
-        - All shoots successfully migrated to new implementation
-        - No reported issues or regressions
-    - **Actions:**
-        - Remove feature gate configuration
-        - Clean up related legacy code

 ### Feature Gate 2: `APIServerLegacyPortDisable`

-This feature gate controls the disabling of the legacy port.
-It can only progress once `APIServerSecureRouting` is stable.
+Controls the disabling of the legacy port.
+Can only progress once `APIServerSecureRouting` is GA.

-Similarly, this feature gate should progress through the following stages:

-1. Alpha
+#### Alpha
 - **Default:** Disabled
 - **Prerequisites:**
-        - Feature gate `APIServerSecureRouting` is in stable state
+    - Feature gate `APIServerSecureRouting` is in GA state
     - All monitored shoots successfully using the new implementation
-    - **Graduation requirements:**
-        - No traffic detected on legacy port in test environments
-        - Successful E2E tests with legacy port disabled
-        - Documentation updated
 - **Actions:**
     - Marks port as deprecated
+    - Implementation of E2E tests with legacy port disabled

-2. Beta
+#### Beta
 - **Default:** Enabled
-    - **Graduation requirements:**
-        - No critical issues reported in alpha
-        - E2E tests passing consistently with legacy port disabled
-        - Amount of traffic still using the legacy port is negligible
-        - No production impact reported
-        - All shoots in test environments successfully operating without legacy port
-    - **Actions:**
 - Automatically closes legacy port for new shoots
 - Existing shoots prompted for migration during reconciliation

-3. Stable
+#### GA
 - **Default:** Always enabled
-    - **Graduation requirements:**
-        - No traffic on legacy port whatsoever
-        - All shoots successfully using new implementation
-        - No issues reported in beta
-        - E2E tests consistently passing
-        - Possible security audits completed successfully
-        - Documentation fully updated and verified
-    - **Actions:**
 - Legacy port completely disabled
 - All configuration for legacy port removed

-4. Removed
-    - **Requirements:**
-        - Feature has been stable for sufficient time
-        - No shoots using legacy port
-        - No reported issues on regressions
-    - **Actions:**
-        - Remove feature gate configuration
-        - Remove all legacy port related code and configurations
+### Testing Strategy
+- Feature gates can be switched off per shoot to allow testing of the old implementation
+- E2E tests will cover both new and old implementations
+- All testing functionality is implemented and validated in alpha phase

 ## Alternatives

 - Implement stricter filtering of proxy protocol headers at the istio-ingress gateway level
 - Use a custom LoadBalancer solution that is transparent or aware of the Gardener architecture

-We are not aware of any other or real alternative solution to address this issue.
+In all seriousness, we are not aware of any other or real alternative solution to address this issue.

 ---